-So with markets seeming to be on the edge of a precipice, Ben Dyson sat down with Phoebe Stone, who helps run the LGT Vestra model portfolios and the Volare multi asset funds to go though some questions and thoughts that highlight the Investment Committee’s approach to the management of the portfolios…
+Ben Dyson met with Phoebe Stone, who helps run the LGT Vestra model portfolios and the Volare multi-asset funds to go through some questions and thoughts that highlight the Investment Committee’s approach to the management of the portfolios…

 Firstly, congratulations Phoebe on being named in the best 30 under 30, 2018 class of wealth managers.
 With rumours of interest rates likely to rise in the future, how is the portfolio’s bond exposure looking to navigate these trickier waters?